 This program is made possible by a generous grant from the Santa Clara County Office of Sustainability.

-Dr. Erica Spotswood (she/her) is the Director of Science and Senior Ecologist at Second Nature where she specializes in using science to guide urban biodiversity conservation, evaluating biodiversity responses to changes in the urban landscape, and making connections between urban biodiversity and human health and well-being.
+Erica is an urban ecologist with nearly a decade of experience working with scientists, designers, and conservation practitioners to analyze and improve nature in our cities.
+She specializes in using science to guide urban biodiversity conservation, evaluating biodiversity responses to changes in the urban landscape, and making connections between urban biodiversity and human health and well-being.
 Erica has led projects in partnership with cities, park districts, conservation non-profits, urban designers, and private companies.
 She brings broad experience creating effective cross-disciplinary collaborations to guide nature interventions in urban settings.
 Prior to joining Second Nature, Erica was the Science Director for the Urban Nature Lab at the San Francisco Estuary Institute.
-Erica holds a PhD from the department of Environmental Science, Policy and Management at the University of California at Berkeley.
+Erica serves on the Advisory Council for Canopy, and holds a PhD from the department of Environmental Science, Policy and Management at the University of California at Berkeley.

 June 4, 2022 | Stewarding Trees Beyond Your Front Yard